stungeye/Learning-Android-Development/README.md

 * For the birthday selection I used a `DatePickerDialog` with the context activity implementing the `OnDateSet` listener.
 [See code](https://github.com/StungEye-RRC/Android-User-Prefs-and-Activity-Results/blob/master/app/src/main/java/com/stungeye/calculator/CalendarActivity.java#L48).

 * In order to import a colour image to use as a custom google map marker I needed to use a plugin.
 Without the plugin, images imported using the standard asset studio get their colour stripped out.
 The plugin I used was the [Android Drawable Importer](http://www.javahelps.com/2015/02/android-drawable-importer.html).

+* Created an app bar using xml action menu.
+[See app bar code](https://github.com/stungeye/Android-Google-Maps/blob/master/app/src/main/java/com/example/mapwithmarker/MapsMarkerActivity.java#L44).
+[See xml menu](https://github.com/stungeye/Android-Google-Maps/blob/master/app/src/main/res/menu/actions.xml).
+A++++ Straight Foward!
+Would app bar menu again.

+**2018-02-23** - Completing the Google Maps assignment.
+Starting the RRS assignment.

+* Minor issue when implememting the "My Location Layer" on the Google Map.
+After enabling location permissions for the first time the "My Location" button doesn't re-centre the screen on the location.
+However, if you close the app and start it again the button works.
+Tried tracing code with the debugger put I couldn't locate the problem.